Saab 2000: Operational history

 Sales of the Saab 2000 were fairly limited.
-The major initial customer was Crossair, a regional airline at which Swissair was the majority shareholder of it since 1993.
+The major initial customer was Crossair, a regional airline of which Swissair was the majority shareholder.
 Crossair dubbed the aircraft "Concordino".
-The airline took delivery of 34 aircraft since year 1994 and retired the type in year 2005.
+The airline ultimately operated 34 aircraft between 1994 and 2005.

 Crossair also took the delivery of the last example of newly manufactured Saab 2000 on 29 April 1999.
-The reason for Saab to cease the production of this aircraft type is due to limited demand, and the low sales during the production period was due to the success of regional jets such as the Bombardier CRJ and Embraer ERJ 145 family which provided better passenger comfort combined with better profitability.
+Saab ended production of the 2000 due to limited demand, which was largely driven by the preference of regional airlines for regional jets such as the Bombardier CRJ and Embraer ERJ 145 family which provided better passenger comfort combined with better profitability.

 France-based carrier Regional Airlines of Nantes took delivery of its first Saab 2000 turboprop in Paris in year 1995, which was scheduled to serve between Lyon and Madrid.
 In year 1996, the carrier accepted its fifth Saab 2000 into service, and the aircraft was assigned for the Marseille to Amsterdam route in August 1996.